Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 Future Directions

-Hybrid search continues to evolve.
-Emerging trends include:
+Hybrid search continues to evolve:

 Conclusion

+Hybrid search is not a luxury — it is a practical necessity for production RAG systems.
 Pure vector search excels at semantic understanding but misses exact matches.
 BM25 is fast and precise for keywords but lacks semantic depth.

-If your RAG system is currently using only vector search, adding BM25 and hybrid fusion is one of the highest-impact improvements you can make.
+By combining both methods with Reciprocal Rank Fusion, you get retrieval that is robust, accurate, and handles the full range of real-world queries.
+If your RAG system currently uses only vector search, adding BM25 and RRF fusion is one of the highest-impact improvements you can make.

 Key Takeaways